TACC/Lmod/docs/source/090_configuring_lmod.rst

    used but only **LMOD_MODULERCFILE** is used if both are specified.
    See :ref:`modulerc-label` for more details.

+**LMOD_QUARANTINE_VARS**:
+   A colon separated list of environment variables that Lmod will not change.
+Note that only non-path like variable can be added to this list.
+Having variables like PATH and LD_LIBRARY_PATH  in this list are ignored.
+In other words, they can be changed by Lmod.
+New in Version 8.6+.

 Configuration time settings that can be overridden by env. vars.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~